tier4/ros-metrics-reporter/design/ros-metrics-reporter-design.md

 ### Step2: Setup ROS environment

-Setup ROS environment, useng the `required-ros-distributions` option to specify the ROS distribution to use.
+Setup ROS environment, using the `required-ros-distributions` option to specify the ROS distribution to use.

 ```yaml
     - uses: ros-tooling/setup-ros@v0.2